Posted on Mar 12, 2018

 Unless you’re able to set all of your work aside for the next three months, it’s highly unlikely that a security manager can understand and leverage the entirety of the template alone.

 By clearly delegating risk management responsibilities, organizations are able to more easily improve cybersecurity health.
 Increased automation across the enterprise means that security no longer resides in the IT department alone.
 However, understanding the risks to the data environment and ecosystem means relying on industry standards and technology to provide visibility into the threats against the perimeter.

 Organizations need cross-departmental communication capabilities to ensure mitigation of all risks.
 Functional areas use different vendors, each with their own risks.
 To align the risk assessment to the actual risks, everyone in the organization needs to speak the same language of security.

 4. Understand the Limitations of a Risk Assessment Template

-For ongoing risk management, organizations may rely on more sophisticated tools that automatically monitor cyber-risks in key areas or even platforms that automatically map findings to the template of interest.
+For ongoing risk management, organizations may rely on more sophisticated automated tools that continuously monitor cyber-risks in key areas.
+Software-as-a-service (SaaS) platforms ease the monitoring burden by automatically map findings to the template of interest.
 In summary, an information security risk assessment template is a valuable tool for businesses who are jumping into risk reviews for the first time, or who may just need a new perspective on existing processes.
 However, these should be used with an understanding of the limitations and with the ultimate goal of building.